 By Producer/Director John Furse

-We'd like to thank John Furse and his colleagues who have supported us in making MY NHS.
+We'd like to thank John Furse and his colleagues who have supported the making MY NHS.
 They have put up with a lot!

-I hope it allows the viewer to gulp a lung full of the now rather thin, and foul air we campaigners have to work in - the hope, hurt, effort and disappointments we face, and the personal human cost to each of us, as we try to change the way things are.
+It has not been an easy journey and we hope it allows the viewer to gulp a lung full of the sometimes thin, and foul air we campaigners have to work in - the hope, hurt, effort and disappointments we face, and the personal human cost to each of us, as we try to change the way things are.

-Huge thanks for technical support and advice from
+Huge thanks for technical support & advice from

 Pat Scott Robson